Frank Cadd Building

 The Frank Cadd Building also known as the Fares House, is a heritage listed building located at 33 Phillimore Street, on the corner of Henry Street in the Fremantle West End Heritage area.
 It was one of many commercial buildings constructed in Fremantle during the gold boom period in the late nineteenth and early twentieth century.

 The two story building was constructed in 1890 and has an enclosed half basement.
 It is constructed from rendered stone and has a bracketed parapet with zero set back from the pavement.
-The roof line parapet has low pier balustrade with '1890' inscribed in stucco.
+The roof line parapet has a low pier balustrade with '1890' inscribed in stucco.
 On the ground floor there is an arched entrance and windows, the engaged pilasters have ashlar effect quoining.
 The inscription of "Fares House" appears below the first floor sash windows.

 It was originally built for J. M. Ferguson, who was an importer.